prishavellimalai4/SSC_Leichhardt_Timetable/docs/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](../LICENSE) file for details.

-For weekly automatic data updates using GitHub Actions:

-1. **Add Repository Secrets** (Settings → Secrets and variables → Actions):

-   - `REST_API_KEY`: Your Sentral API key
-   - `LISS_PASSWORD`: Your LISS system password (if used)

-2. **Enable Workflows**:

-   - Go to Actions tab in your repository
-   - Enable workflows if prompted
-   - Data will automatically update every Monday at 5:00 AM

-3. **Manual Updates**: Use "Run workflow" button to update data anytime

 ## 📊 Using Your School's Data